raspberrypilearning/turing-test-lessons/Lesson-2/lesson-plan-2.md

 4. Explain to students that when you are writing many lines of code in a program it can become tiresome to use the interpreter and should you want to save your code, that it is better to use a text editor.
 Show students how to create a new text editor file by clicking on **File>New Window** from the menu at the top of the **IDLE3** window.
 Show students how to save this file, by clicking on **File>Save As** and naming it `name1.py`.

 5. Direct students to type the following code into the test editor window.
 Point out the difference between a comment and a line of code.
-Also explain a string.
+Comments are parts of a program that are ignored by the computer so we can make notes about what is happening in the program.

 	```python